Peptide researchers interested in working with TB-500 may be curious about the right TB-500 dosage to use for their next experiment.

 Plus, all peptides created and sold by Peptide Sciences are 100% TFA-free.
 Trifluoroacetic acid is found in many of the peptides from low-quality vendors who import from China.
 While not getting too deep into the science here, TFA can be exceptionally dangerous.

 Overall, researchers looking to purchase TB-500 may contact Peptide Sciences.

-Of course, other materials are required: Bacteriostatic water, syringes,
+Of course, other materials are required: Bacteriostatic water, syringes, and needles.

 Buy TB-500 from our #1 recommended vendor...